mputz86/alonzo-testnet-quickstart/exercise_3/README.md

 ```

 ## Redeem funds from the script
-Redeem the funds under the `plutus-always-succeeds.plutus` script:
+Redeem the funds under the validator:
 ```
 [user@machine exercise_3]$ ./main.sh redeem-funds
 ...